stat545ubc-2022/assignment-b3-HanqiuXu/README.md

 2. Add a change to the output by showing the number of results found whenever the filters change
 3. Use the DT package to turn a static table into an interactive table

-I made this app based on the tutorial given by [Dean Attali](https://deanattali.com/blog/building-shiny-apps-tutorial/).

-Here is the [link](https://github.com/daattali/shiny-server/blob/master/bcl/data/bcl-data.csv) to the original dataset.

 ## Assignment B4

 My choice of the assignment: **Option C - Shiny App**